uvarc/workshop-site/content/lesson/git.md

 **2. Confirm that `git` is installed and configured on your computer**

 Now that you have the repository forked to your GitHub account, we'll **clone** it locally.
-To work with Git on your computer, you'll it installed:
+To work with Git on your computer, you'll need it installed:

 <https://git-scm.com/downloads>